MatthewReid854/reliability/docs/Quickstart for reliability.rst

 A quick example
 ---------------

 In this example, we will create a Weibull Distribution, and from that distribution we will draw 100 random samples.
 Using those samples we will obtain a non-parametric estimate of the survival function using the Kaplan-Meier method.
-Finally, we will plot the parametric and non-parametric distribuions together to see how they compare.
+Finally, we will plot the parametric and non-parametric distributions together to see how they compare.

 .. code:: python